mrdaemon/exosphere/docs/source/installation.rst

         .. code-block:: bash

-            uvx install exosphere-cli
+            uv tool install exosphere-cli

-        `uvx` will handle downloading and installing the necessary Python runtime and dependencies for you, and then make the `exosphere` command available in your PATH.
+        `uv tool` will handle downloading and installing the necessary Python runtime and dependencies for you, and then make the `exosphere` command available in your PATH.

-        If `uvx` is not available in your version of `uv`, you can substitute `uv tool` instead, which accomplishes the same thing.

-The ``pipx`` or ``uvx`` methods are recommended as they create a virtual environment and isolate the application, making it readily available without having to contend with potential conflicts with other Python packages.
+The ``pipx`` or ``uv tool`` methods are recommended as they create a virtual environment and isolate the application, making it readily available without having to contend with potential conflicts with other Python packages.

-The main difference is that ``uvx`` will also download and manage the necessary Python runtime for you, if you do not have a suitable version available.
+The main difference is that ``uv tool`` will also download and manage the necessary Python runtime for you, if you do not have a suitable version available.

 ``pip install`` is **not recommended** outside of a venv, as it *will* interfere